BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 ## Exercises

+#### Practice makes perfect!
+Complete the following exercices with the shell.
+We're going to be working with a dataset from https://swcarpentry.github.io/shell-novice/setup.html.
+Click on this link, and navigate to the section download files.
+Download shell-lesson-data.zip, unzip it, and move the file to your Desktop.

 **Exercise 1**
 Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?